-While visiting, make sure to consider these other attractions or activities:
+While visiting, make sure to check out these other attractions or activities:

 Best Places for Birdwatching — are right here in Lake County!

-Headlands Beach State Park — Ohio’s longest public swimming beach.
+Headlands Beach State Park — longest public swimming beach in Ohio

-Holden Arboretum — at 3,600 acres, it’s one of the largest in the U.S. (located in neighboring Kirtland).
+Holden Arboretum — located in neighboring Kirtland, it’s one of the largest arboretums in the U.S.

-Mentor Fire Museum — a 1942 fire house featuring equipment from bygone days.
+Mentor Fire Museum — a 1942 fire house showcasing equipment from bygone days

 Mentor Marsh – 673 acres on the Lake Erie Birding Trail